ashishkulkarnii/covibot/README.md

 Our submission on Devfolio: https://devfolio.co/submissions/covibot-cf95

-UPDATE: covibot-24-7.py is essentially the same bot, but now can run continuosly.
+UPDATE: covibot-24-7.py is essentially the same bot, but now can run continuously.